 Mansfield Public Talks

-We are delighted to announce that our Friday night Public Talks series is back for Michaelmas term.
+We are delighted to announce that our Friday night Mansfield Public Talks series is back for Hilary term.

 Held each Friday from 5.30pm during Oxford University term time, Mansfield's lively and engaging series of public talks are free and open to all, with current students, alumni, colleagues and interested members of the public all warmly welcomed and encouraged to attend.

-Mansfield Public Talks are convened by College Principal, Helen Mountfield QC, and platform leading figures from varied fields, with previous guest speakers including Dame Colette Bowe, Chair of the Banking Standards Board, Nola Iphraim, the first black director of nursing in the UK, and British artist Sir Antony Gormley OBE.
+Mansfield Public Talks are convened by College Principal, Helen Mountfield QC, and platform leading figures from varied fields, with previous guest speakers including former President of the Supreme Court, Baroness (Brenda) Hale of Richmond, composer, Errollyn Warren CBE, and poet, Ben Okri OBE.

 To kick-off our series of Mansfield Public Talks this year, we are delighted to welcome Alastair Campbell and Fiona Millar to give our first talk: 'How I (and we) learned to live better with depression.'
 As with all our talks this term, will be held online.
 Details on how to register for this event can be found, here: https://www.mansfield.ox.ac.uk/event/public-talk-how-i-and-we-learned-live-better-depression

 Our first Mansfield Public talk on Friday 22 January, will explore some of the themes covered in Alastair's recent book, Living Better: How I Learned to Survive Depression, in which he lays bare his quest to understand depression.